TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 ## Read the Error

-First step: when you see an error, **read the message**.
+First step: when you see an error, **read the error**.

-If there are multiple errors, **read all of them**—or at least give them a skim.
+If there are multiple errors, **read all of them**.
 The first error you get is not necessarily the best starting point.

 This might sound obvious but, in practice, it isn't.
 Everyone I've mentored started out with a tendency to jump straight to their code as soon as they saw an error.
 I've caught myself doing the same thing!
 Error messages are a bit intimidating; it feels like you've done something wrong.
 Wanting to fix the error immediately is a natural impulse.